alessiorubicini/SwiftSessions/README.md

 While the library can be used in a straightforward and concise manner, creating disposable sessions as seen in the previous examples, it also supports a client/server architectural style.

-A **server** is responsible for creating and managing multiple sessions according to a specific behavior or protocol.
-Many **clients** can be spawned and used with the same server to interact dually with its well-defined protocol.
+A **server** is responsible for creating and managing multiple sessions that can handle a specific behavior or protocol.
+Many **clients** can be spawned and used with the same server to interact dually according to that defined behavior.
 This allows to define a protocol's side only once, and use it as many times as we want.

 ```swift
 // Server side